 5) Keep the big picture in mind

 What is going on in the background?
 Are there empty coffee cups and a cluttered console?
 Water makes a great background, but having the rod and reel, a lure, or a shoreline in the photo helps tell the story of how the fish was caught.
-Wash away all the blood from the fish and on the background, pictures full of blood aren’t attractive at all.
+Wash away all the blood from the fish and on the background (a tuna full of blood doesn’t look great on the picture), pictures full of blood aren’t attractive at all.
 Including the rod in a photo with an angler is great, as it shows what tackle was used.
 But too often, rods in the background are distracting, especially when “sticking out” of the angler’s head.

 6) Use your flash

 Use your flash, not just for low-light scenarios but also during daytime to fill in shadows.
 You should also always use it if there are shadows on the subject that cannot be avoided.

 Tell the angler how to move and position his catch to get the best shot.
 Have the subject “model” the fish and work it, but try not to make it look too posed.
 It should seem as if the person isn’t aware that they’re being photographed.

 8) Find new angles